Dream Theater: Departure of Mike Mangini, return of Mike Portnoy and Parasomnia (2023–2025)

-In a group interview with Rolling Stone, James LaBrie addressed his and Portnoy's reconciliation at the 2022 show, stating: "Mike and I are both very emotional and passionate people.
+In a group interview with Rolling Stone, James LaBrie addressed his and Portnoy's reconciliation: "Mike and I are both very emotional and passionate people.
 And I think that led to the reason for us not coming together until we did.
 But as soon as I saw him, like he said, I came out of my dressing room, I saw him, and I was like, 'Come here.'
 And I gave him a fucking hug.
 And that was it."
-Petrucci added in the interview that "When Mike left the band, it was traumatic for all of us.
+Petrucci added: "When Mike left the band, it was traumatic for all of us.
 We had to figure out how we were going to move our career forward.
 And those years that went by, they were also healing years because you don’t just have something like that happen, and all of a sudden, you're all best buddies a week later.
 There's some trauma there that had to heal.
 Thirteen years was enough time for that to happen and be like, 'Hey, you know what, man?
 We love each other like we're brothers.'"

-Mangini spoke amicably about his departure: "my place was not to fill all the roles that Mike held in the band.
+Mangini spoke amicably about his departure: "[M]y place was not to fill all the roles that Mike held in the band.
 I was to play the drums in order to help the band carry on.
 My main role of keeping our live show working tightly on a nightly basis was an intense and rewarding experience.
 Thankfully, I got to experience playing music with these iconic musicians, as well as some fun times laced with humor."
-With Portnoy's return the band announced plans to record its first studio album with him in fifteen years.

-On November 17, 2023, the band announced former lead vocalist Charlie Dominici's death at the age of 72 that month from unspecified causes.
+On November 17, 2023, the band announced former lead vocalist Charlie Dominici died at the age of 72.

 In February 2024, Mike Portnoy posted pictures from DTHQ on his Instagram account, confirming that the new Dream Theater album was "officially underway".

-On April 2, 2024, John Petrucci and Portnoy announced that all of the writing and the drum tracks were completed.
-John Petrucci later posted a video on YouTube on May 1, 2024, confirming that the guitar tracks were completed.
-On June 26, 2024, Jordan Rudess announced on his Instagram that all the keyboards had been recorded.
-On July 30, 2024, James LaBrie posted on his Instagram, a photo of himself in the studio with the caption "Vocals" with a green check mark, and the hashtag "DT16", signifying the vocals had been completed for the new album.
+On April 2, John Petrucci and Portnoy announced that all of the writing and the drum tracks were completed.
+Petrucci later posted a video on YouTube on May 1, confirming that the guitar tracks were completed.
+On June 26, Jordan Rudess announced on his Instagram that all the keyboard parts had been recorded.
+On July 30, James LaBrie posted on his Instagram a photo of himself in the studio with the caption "Vocals" and a green check mark, with the hashtag "DT16", signifying the vocals had been completed for the new album.